MicrosoftDocs/sql-docs/docs/advanced-analytics/data-collection-ml-troubleshooting-process.md

    - *db_ddladmin*: To create new objects.
    - *db_datareader*: To read data that's used by R or Python code.
 4. Note whether you changed any default startup accounts when you installed SQL 2016.
 5. If a user needs to install new R packages or use R packages that were installed by other users, you might need to enable package management on the instance and then assign additional permissions.
-For more information, see LINK.
+For more information, see [Enable or disable R package management](advanced-analytics\r\r-package-how-to-enable-or-disable).

 ### What folders are subject to locking by antivirus software?